FerasAlshmrani/Renting-System/README.md

 # Renting-System

-Rent Express is a platform that allows renters to have their own warehouse to store and manage any type of product and have it ready for rent.
+Rent Express is a platform that empowers lessors to manage their own warehouses for various products by subsucription with our service, making them ready for rent.

 This will make it easier for the renter to obtain and return the product at the specified time